For Course Coordinators

 Who teaches the Core Curriculum?

-As noted above, teaching eligibility differs for the Catholic social thought (UNCC) units and the Philosophy (PHIL) units.
+As noted above, teaching eligibility differs for the Catholic social thought (UNCC) units and the Philosophy (PHCC) units.
 In the case of the UNCC units, staff members from across all ACU faculties, from a range of different programs, are eligible.
 For example, a law academic might be teaching a group of nurses and teachers together with students from media studies and physiotherapy.
-PHIL units, on the other hand, are only taught by those with postgraduate qualifications in the field of philosophy (minimum of a Master’s degree).
-In the case of both UNCC and PHIL units, classes are made up of students from a range of different programs.
+PHCC units, on the other hand, are only taught by those with postgraduate qualifications in the field of philosophy (minimum of a Master’s degree).
+In the case of both UNCC and PHCC units, classes are made up of students from a range of different programs.

 Is the Core Curriculum only for Catholic students or staff?